1 9 6 5 – 1 9 6 6 (UK)

 1 9 6 9 – 1 9 7 0 (UK)

-26 x 30 minute episodes
+12 x 30 minute episodes

-Unfortunately, he was accident-prone and although he had tried more than 1,000 roles, he was completely incapable of holding down any job for more than one day.
+Unfortunately, he was accident-prone, and although he had tried more than 1,000 roles, he was completely incapable of holding down any job for more than one day.

-After a gap of four years, the series was brought back in 1969 and it was very briefly revived once more in 1978 as part of Bruce Forsyth’s Big Night, with Drake and McGee again doing battle in the job centre.
+The Worker was briefly revived again in 1978 as part of Bruce Forsyth’s Big Night, with Drake and McGee again doing battle in the job centre.

 Guests on the show included Windsor Davies, Maggie Fitzgibbon, Angela Douglas, Aubrey Morris, Dilys Laye, Geoffrey Palmer, Wanda Ventham, Judy Cornwell, Norman Vaughan and John Meillon.